 Honestly, I’ve never had an app that made it any further than this, so if you fail to force quit an app with Terminal, I think you have a bigger problem.
 Nevertheless, if this didn’t work for you, try the next step instead.

 Hard restart your Mac

-Instead, you will need to forcefully shut down your Mac.
-You can do this by pressing and holding the Power button your keyboard surface (if you have a notebook) or by unplugging your Mac from the power adapter (if you have a desktop).
+Instead, you will need to shut down your Mac forcefully.
+You can do this by pressing and holding the Power button on your keyboard surface (if you have a notebook) or by unplugging your Mac from the power adapter (if you have a desktop).

 Your Mac will turn off.
 Give it about 10 seconds to cool down from the stuck app, as the CPU is undoubtedly on fire right about now.